 Sinus infection, or sinusitis, is an inflammation of the sinus cavity that affects 37 million Americans each year.
 Symptoms include runny nose, cough, headache, and facial pressure.
 With full-blown sinusitis, you rarely feel like exercising.
 But if you do, use the 72 hour rule: No strenuous cardio for three days.
 Even without the presence of a fever, some sinus infections, when stressed by exercising while sick, can lead to pneumonia or, in extreme cases, respiratory failure.
 The sinuses need time to recover, just like a knee or foot.
 Take the following precautions if exercising with sinusitis:

-- Drink more water than usual.
+• Drink more water than usual.
 If you continue to work out with sinusitis, it is easier for the body to become dehydrated, since liquids are being released through the nasal cavities as well as through sweat.
-You should plan on consuming about twice the amount of water you regularly do in order to help quicken the healing process within the body, and to also prevent dehydration from the sinus infection.
+You should plan on consuming about twice the amount of water you regularly do to help quicken the healing process within the body and prevent dehydration from the sinus infection.
+It’s also a good idea to check the quality of your water, especially if you live in an area with hard water.
+You can see hard water by zip code here to ensure you’re hydrating with the best possible water for your recovery.

 Evaluate the severity of your condition to make the final determination as to whether you should be exercising while sick.
 If your only symptom is sinus congestion, you should be good to go.
 If, however, you are exhibiting symptoms of sinusitis, you might be better off skipping the workout and saving it for a day where you feel better.
 Having trouble determining if you have sinusitis?
 Give us a call and we’ll get you back into your routine.